Welcome to the MenpoDetect documentation!

 A short example is often more illustrative than a verbose explanation.
 Let’s assume that you want to load a set of images and that we want to detect all the faces in the images.
 We could do this using the Viola-Jones detector provided by OpenCV as follows:

 from menpodetect import load_opencv_frontal_face_detector

 opencv_detector = load_opencv_frontal_face_detector()

 Where we use Menpo to load the images from disk and then detect as many faces as possible using OpenCV.
 The detections are automatically attached to each image in the form of a set of landmarks.
 These are then easily viewed within a Jupyter notebook using the MenpoWidgets package:

 MenpoDetect was not designed for performing novel object detection research.
 Therefore, it relies on a number of existing packages and merely normalizes the inputs and outputs so that they are consistent with core Menpo types.
 These projects are as follows:

-OpenCV - Provides the detection capabilities of the OpenCV project.
+- OpenCV - Provides the detection capabilities of the OpenCV project.
+This is only available for Python 2.x due to limitations of the OpenCV project.
 OpenCV implements a Viola-Jones detector and provides models for both frontal and profile faces as well as eyes.